 As one potential explanation, we must consider the possibility that human-initiated innovation, like energy consumption and population growth, is a process that naturally saturates with rising global income levels and technological intelligence.
 Shell International's 2001 report "Energy Needs, Choices, and Possibilities: Scenarios to 2050," summarizes IMF and British Petroleum data which note that in every economy where per capita GDP goes above $15,000/year (e.g, the U.S., Europe, Japan, Australia), growth in energy use per capita, after rapidly increasing at lower income levels, begins to slow dramatically and then effectively stops.
 This saturation may be due to several factors: the increasingly service intensive, information intensive, and "virtual" nature of developed economies, the sharply fixed basic needs (transportation, housing, etc.) of human beings, the increasing sustainability politics of affluent nations, and perhaps most importantly, the incredibly rapidly advancing energy efficiencies of all our replicating machines (unlike the replicating bodies of their human users).
 At a GDP per capita of $25,000/year, energy growth per capita becomes so slow that it is effectively saturated.
 Europeans like to say that Americans are much less interested in energy conservation than they are, but the Shell report (see the graph on page 7) clearly shows that the U.S. has saturated in our energy consumption as well.
 The only difference is that our culture saturates at 350 Gigajoules/capita, while Europeans saturate at 150.
 This 2X difference seems almost trivial by comparison to the exponentiating capacities of our technological infrastructure.

 Population follows a similar saturation with global economic and technological development.
 It is now well known that total population sizes, after immigration is factored out, are on the decline in every first world country irrespective of culture.
 Furthermore, the second derivative of world population growth went negative for the planet in the 1970's (this was the inflection point in the S-curve for global population) and even for India and Africa in the 1990's.
-Several independent estimates now project our total world population to hit a maximum circa 2050, followed by an accelerating decline thereafter, a time when even emerging nations will exhibit the "technological contraceptive" effect we now see in the first world, where non-immigrant birth rates (1.3, 1.5, 1.7 etc. for every two adults) are always consistently below replacement level.
+Several independent estimates now project our total world population to hit a maximum circa 2050, followed by an accelerating decline thereafter, a time when even emerging nations will exhibit the "technological contraceptive" effect we now see in the first world, where non-immigrant birth rates (1.3, 1.5, 1.7 etc. for every two adults) are always consistently below replacement level (2.1 children for every two adults).
 There always seems to come a point in every nation's evolutionary development where the human interest in reproduction begins to conflict with our rapidly improving social, economic, and technological choices for personal and child advancement.

 Furthermore, considering the rapid pace of globalization today, it seems plausible that the world as a whole will reach the lower echelons of the first world's current level of technological development within this century.
 Emerging nations increasingly employ "leapfrogging technologies" in information processing, communication, energy, transportation, agriculture, health, etc. which allow them to make GDP and technology advances using a fraction of the time and resources required by their first world predecessors.
 Who would have anticipated, for example, that Chile would already have 428 mobile phones per 1,000 people today, while the U.S. has 488 per 1,000?